-Betanin is the main colouring compound present in red beetroot juice colour.
-Historically, it has imparted additional colour to wines.
+Betanin is the main colouring compound present in red beet juice colour.
 The colourings responsible for the red hue of the juice are a group of molecules called betalains.
 This group of pigments contains the red and yellow pigments known as betacyanins and betaxanthins, respectively.

 Colouring from the red beet is water soluble, and the flavor can easily be masked.
-Although some other natural colours have better heat stability than betalains, betalains do have excellent light stability and excellent pH stability.
-Generally, betalain colours will not fade in light.
-Unlike anthocyanins, betalains do not change in hue in response to differences in the pH of foods and beverages.
+Although some other natural colours have better heat stability, beet has excellent light stability and excellent pH stability.
+Unlike anthocyanins, beet color will not change in hue in response to differences in the pH of foods and beverages.